google-marketing-solutions/vigenair/README.md

 1. Make sure your system has an up-to-date installation of the [gcloud CLI](https://cloud.google.com/sdk/docs/install).
 1. Make sure your system has an up-to-date installation of `git` and use it to clone this repository.
 1. Navigate to the directory where the source code lives.
-1. Install [clasp](https://github.com/google/clasp) by running `npm install @google/clasp -g`.
 1. Run `npm start`.

 You will be asked to enter a GCP Project ID, and whether you would like to deploy GCP components, the UI, or both.
 If you opt to deploy GCP components, you will be asked to enter an optional [Cloud Function region](https://cloud.google.com/functions/docs/locations) (defaults to `us-central1`) and an optional [GCS location](https://cloud.google.com/storage/docs/locations) (defaults to `us`).
 The `npm start` command will then ask you to authenticate to both Google Workspace (via [clasp](https://github.com/google/clasp)) and Google Cloud, followed by creating a bucket named <code>*<gcp_project_id>*-vigenair</code> (if it doesn't already exist), deploying the `vigenair` Cloud Function to your Cloud project, and finally deploying the Angular UI web app to a new Apps Script project.
 The URL of the web app will be output at the end of the deployment process, which you can use to run the app and start generating videos.

-See [Solution Overview](#solution-overview) for more details on the different components of the solution.
+See [How Vigenair Works](#how-vigenair-works) for more details on the different components of the solution.

+> Note: If using a completely new GCP project with no prior deployments of Cloud Run / Cloud Functions, you may receive [Eventarc permission denied errors](https://cloud.google.com/eventarc/docs/troubleshooting#trigger-error) when deploying the `vigenair` Cloud Function for the very first time.
+Please wait a few minutes ([up to seven](https://cloud.google.com/iam/docs/access-change-propagation)) for all necessary permissions to propagate before retrying the `npm start` command.

 ### UI Web App Access Settings